CodeDebugging/csvchk/README.md

 ## Known issues

-1. All files need to be in the same folder. loading definition, map  and CSV files using a path prefix won't work.
-2. No header check yet
+1. None

+### Latest Fixes made

+- Data csv files can be in a subdirectory.
+- Header check implemented

+## To Do

+- Allow header be random in the header
+- Header column required check
+- Email  and email distribution list when failure found